inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/204-qgis-plugin.rst

 .. image:: /static/training/beginner/qgis-inasafe/image45.*
    :align: center

-Note that plugins which have already been downloaded can be activated or deactivated from the :guilabel:`Installed` tab.
+Note that plugins, which have already been downloaded can be activated or deactivated from the :guilabel:`Installed` tab.
 If it has not yet been downloaded, downloading a plugin from the :guilabel:`Not installed` tab will automatically activate it.